mitvis/website/src/routes/pubs/between-formal-informal.md

     });
     ```

-    Here, <span class='inline-code'>@photos_taken</span> might already know some metadata (like <span class='inline-code'>metadata.date</span>) but can also defer other attributes (<span class='inline-code'>total_expense</span>) until they're provided.
+    Here, `@photos_taken` might already know some metadata (like `metadata.date`) but can also defer other attributes (`total_expense`) until they're provided.

-4. **Executing Semi-Formal Code:** If a particular <span class='inline-code'>date</span> is stored as "March 12, 2020," a strict environment might throw an error.
-A semi-formal setup defers the resolution until needed, possibly querying an LLM to parse it into <span class='inline-code'>'2020-03-12'</span>.
-Similar deferral applies if <span class='inline-code'>total_expense</span> is missing or in a different currency; the program flags only the problematic parts rather than failing entirely.
+4. **Executing Semi-Formal Code:** If a particular `date` is stored as "March 12, 2020," a strict environment might throw an error.
+A semi-formal setup defers the resolution until needed, possibly querying an LLM to parse it into `'2020-03-12'`.
+Similar deferral applies if `total_expense` is missing or in a different currency; the program flags only the problematic parts rather than failing entirely.

 ### Another Example: Brand Analysis